 All you need to do is configure Google Analytics and WordPress to not collect personal data.

 If you need personal data for e.g. remarketing or personal advertising purposes you need to show a cookie notice.

 This can be done in multiple ways and if you’re already a CAOS-user, it’s just smoooth sailin’ from here!
 Since version 1.60, CAOS is compatible with all Cookie Notice plugins for WordPress.

-Request my CAOS Expert Configuration service if you’re using another Cookie Notice plugin and you want to make it work with CAOS.
-Read more
+Contact me if you’re using another Cookie Notice plugin and you want to make it work with CAOS.

 E-commerce and GDPR Compliance

 The numbers don’t lie.
 With about 2 million (!) active installs it is obvious that these guys know what they’re doing.
 And combined with CAOS you’re making data-driven decisions while preserving performance.